blockcypher/eth-docs-old/source/index.html.md

 `https://api.blockcypher.com/$API_VERSION/$COIN/$CHAIN/`

 Currently, there's only one version of the API (v1).
-For Ethereum, this is the resource you'll use:
+For Ethereum, there are the available blockchains:

 Coin | Chain | Resource
 ---- | ----- | --------
 Ethereum | Main | `api.blockcypher.com/v1/eth/main`
+BlockCypher | Test | `api.blockcypher.com/v1/beth/test`

 <aside class="notice">
 Unless otherwise noted, all descriptions of direct HTTP requests will assume one of these base resources prepends it.
 But you can always see the full call in the cURL code sample.